yukun-dong/how-to/Notification-(Preview-feature).md

         // Directly notify the Team (to the default General channel) await target.sendAdaptiveCard(...);

-        // List all members in the Team then notify individual person const members = await target.members();
+        // List all members in the Team then notify each member const members = await target.members();
         for (const member of members) {
             await member.sendAdaptiveCard(...);